Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/2026-23-03-subnetting-and-maintaining-multiple-lans.md

 <img width="637" height="193" alt="Screenshot 2026-03-26 at 8 42 19 AM" src="https://github.com/user-attachments/assets/62585d23-46be-46a4-af16-bc2512757784" />

-2. Written ExplanationàWrite your response in one paragraph that answers all of the following.
-Provide screenshots if they can help support your response.
-A: Explain how a device determines whether another device is on the same network.
-B: Describe a situation where two IP addresses look similar but are NOT on the same network.
-C: Describe a situation where two IP addresses look different but ARE on the same network.
-D Why is a router required when devices are on different networks?
+A device determines if another device is on the same network by using its subnet mask to compare the network portion of both IP addresses.
+If they match, the devices are on the same network.
+Two IPs can look similar but be on different networks, such as 192.168.1.10 and 192.168.1.130 with a subnet mask of 255.255.255.192, which separates them into different ranges.
+Two IPs can look different but be on the same network, like 10.0.1.5 and 10.0.2.8 with a 255.255.0.0 mask, which groups them together.
+A router is needed when devices are on different networks because it directs data between those networks and ensures it reaches the correct destination.

 ---